-/// /// /// I FURTHER DECLARE that this proclamation supersedes the September 8, 2023, Seventh Proclamation Relating to Wildfires.
-The disaster emergency relief period shall commence immediately and continue through January 5, 2024, unless terminated or superseded by separate proclamation, whichever shall occur first.
+I FURTHER DECLARE that this proclamation supersedes all earlier proclamations relating to wildfires.
+The disaster emergency relief period shall commence immediately and continue through July 2, 2024, unless terminated or superseded by separate proclamation, whichever shall occur first.
 Notwithstanding the termination of a disaster emergency relief period, any contracts, agreements, procurements, programs, or employment of personnel entered into, started, amended, or continued by reason of the provisions of the proclamation relating to this emergency shall continue in full force and effect.

-Done this 6th day of November 2023
+Done this 3rd day of May, 2024